Workers’ Compensation Attorneys in Kentucky

 Paying For A Workers’ Comp Attorney

 The thought of paying for a lawyer when you are hurt and cannot work can be difficult to deal with.
-But, there is good news.
-In Kentucky, workers’ comp lawyers are paid on a contingent-fee basis.
-Essentially, this means you do not owe any attorney fees unless your lawyer either wins for you at trial or reaches a settlement with the insurer.
-And, you do not need to pay the lawyer’s fees out of your own pocket.
-Instead, he or she takes a certain percentage of the compensation recovered.
+But, there is good news: In Kentucky, workers’ compensation attorneys are paid on a contingent-fee basis.
+Essentially, this means that you do not owe any attorney fees unless your attorney either wins for you at trial or reaches a settlement with the insurer.
+And, you do not need to pay the attorneys’ fees out of your own pocket.
+Instead, they take a certain percentage of the compensation recovered.

 Contact Our Work Injury Lawyers For A Free Consultation

-The attorneys of Robinson Salyers, PLLC, are available for home and hospital visits, and can schedule evening and weekend appointments to answer all of your questions and concerns.
-Contact our office at 502-220-4439 or send us an email to schedule a free initial consultation to discuss your workplace injury.
-Our offices are located in Frankfort and Shelbyville for your convenience.
+The workers’ compensation attorneys of Robinson Salyers, PLLC, are available for home and hospital visits and can schedule evening and weekend appointments to answer all your questions and concerns about the workers’ compensation process.
+Contact our law office at 502-220-4439 or send us an email to request a free initial consultation to discuss your workplace injury.
+Our law offices are located in central Kentucky, in Frankfort and Shelbyville, for your convenience.